Computational-Nano-Science-Lab/SASA/README.md

-# Contact_Angle

-The code is to extract contact angle values from LAMMPS Trajectory files using the help of PIZZA based codes devloped by SANDIA Labrotaries.
+The code helps to extract the SASA values at different frames present inside the MD simulation Trajectories.

-The code is executed using the command

-Python2.7 pizza.py -f Contact_angle_md.py
+The output format should be in .lammpstrj

+usage vmd < sasa.tcl